StorjOld/dataserv/README.rst

 *************

 This API call was build to be human readable rather than machine readable.
 We get a simple list of the all the farmers, their addresses, their advertised height.
+All of this is ordered by height.
 We only display farmers that have done a ping in the last `online_time` minutes, which by default is 15 minutes.

 ::